Vyral/jon-carbutti-recruiting/_posts/2020-05-12-q-whats-our-new-normal.md

 If any of you are considering a career in real estate, it’s not the time to put your plans on hold.
 This is the time to get into the real estate market because it’s alive and well.&nbsp;

-If you want to talk about your business with me, call or email any time.
+If you want to talk about your business with me, call or email anytime.
 Also, reach out if you have any questions.
 I would love to help you.